gristlabs/grist-help/help/references-lookups.md

 `[Table_Name]` is the name of the table you want to lookup data in. `[A]` is the column in the table being looked up (named at the beginning of the formula) and `[B]` is the column in the current table / the table you are entering the formula in.

-Suppose we want a list of the events attended by each person on our email list.
+Suppose we want a list of the events attended by each person in our [Email List](https://public.getgrist.com/6kTypo2FtSsf/Event-Sponsors-Attendees-References-and-Lookups/p/4) table.
 We can use lookupRecords to do this.
-First, we need to lookup records where the email listed in the Attendees table matches an email in this list.
+First, we need to lookup records where the email listed in the All Registrations table matches an email in this list.
 Then, find the event associated with each of those records.

 Following the format above, our initial formula is:
 ```
-Attendees.lookupRecords(Registration_Email=$Email)
+All_Registrations.lookupRecords(Registration_Email=$Email)
 ```

 <span class="screenshot-large">*![lookup-records](images/references-lookups/lookup-records.png)*</span>

-`Attendees.lookupRecords(Registration_Email=$Email)` returns a list of record IDs for each record in the Attendees table where the Registration email matches the email in this row of the Email List table.
+`All_Registrations.lookupRecords(Registration_Email=$Email)` returns a list of record IDs for each record in the All Registrations table where the Registration Email matches the Email in this row of the Email List table.
 Next, we need to find the Event associated with each of these records.
 To do this, we can use dot notation.

-`Attendees.lookupRecords(Registration_Email=$Email).Event` will return the value from the Event column for each record found.
+`All_Registrations.lookupRecords(Registration_Email=$Email).Event` will return the value from the Event column for each record found.

 <span class="screenshot-large">*![lookup-records-dot-notation](images/references-lookups/lookup-records-dot-notation.png)*</span>

 We saw similar results using the [lookupOne](#lookupone) function.
 It's helpful to change the column type to Reference List, as you see in the screenshot below.
 Then, if there is a match, the reference list column will point to the entire record for each match.
-As for any reference list column, you can select which field you want to show for the matched records.
+Like any reference list column, you can select which field you want to show for the matched records.
 In this example, it shows the Event field of the Events table for each matched record in the Attendees table.

 <span class="screenshot-large">*![lookup-records-reference-list](images/references-lookups/lookup-records-reference-list.png)*</span>